unity-atoms/unity-atoms/docs/introduction/basic-tutorial.md

 We now react to global state changes instead of checking the Variable value each Update tick.
 In other words we only update our `Image` component when we actually need to.
 That is pretty sweet!

-## Seperate concerns using listeners
+## Seperate concerns using Listeners

 There is still an issue that the `HealthBar.cs` script is in charge of registering itself as a listener and at the same time defining what happens when a Event is raised.
 We need to seperate its concerns!
 This brings us to the third concept of Unity Atoms, Listeners.
 A Listener listens (sometimes also referred to as observes or subscribes) to a Event and responds by firing off zero to many responses.
 Listeners are MonoBehaviours and therefore lives in a scene.
 They can be seen as the glue between Events and Actions (see the next section of this post).